beshu-tech/readonlyrest-docs/elasticsearch.md

 ### LDAP connector

-In this example, users credentials are validate via LDAP.
+In this example, users credentials are validated via LDAP.
 The groups associated to each validated users are resolved using the same LDAP server.

 **Simpler: authentication and authorization in one rule**